 One of the most important components of CBT is called exposure and response prevention therapy.
 The goal of this type of therapy is to expose children to a feared object or obsession gradually.

 For example, a child who is afraid of germs might be exposed to dirt.
 Then, the child, with the guidance of a mental health professional, learns to resist the urge to complete compulsive rituals.

 As OCD affects everyone in the family, parents and siblings need to learn how to best support children.
 Family-based approaches to therapy have been proven to be very successful.
 Also, there are even parent-led approaches to therapy for kids who are reluctant to go to treatment.
 The parent learns how to teach their child coping skills.

 Even though this type of therapy takes time, it has been shown to vastly improve the quality of life in children with OCD.

 Certain psychiatric medications can help children control the obsessions and compulsions that go along with OCD.
 If behavioral treatment is difficult to access or appears to be mildly effective, then a serotonin reuptake inhibitor (SRI), a specific class of antidepressant, may be helpful to add to the child’s care plan.

 Some of the most common antidepressants that might be used in children that have been diagnosed with OCD include:

-There are many options for medications when it comes to the treatment of OCD.
-When deciding on a medication, parents should speak with doctors in depth about all possibilities to understand the risks and benefits of each medication.
+If considering medication, parents should speak with doctors in depth about all possibilities to understand the risks and benefits of each medication.

 All psychiatric medications have potential side effects.
 Parents should understand possible side effects, the chances of these side effects developing, know how to spot them, and when to contact their provider about potentially stopping medication.